Downloadable and Printable Work Sheets for Interior Design Projects

 After you've decided on a theme and (importantly) your colour scheme, you can begin your upgrade/makeover project.
 A good thing, we now live in a DIY era, so you can be your own interior designer and save tons of money.

 Of course, there are certain tasks you cannot implement without contractors.
 For instance, if your upgrade requires some wiring, you need a licensed electrician.
 And if it involves a kitchen upgrade, you'll need a licensed plumber.
-You may hire one from your local home improvement stores.
+You may hire one from your local home improvement store.

 Work at your own pace.
 Know what you can do and hire someone to do what you can’t.
 And if you don’t have that lump sum of money available, you can do your interior design work in phases.